Cast: Hrithik Roshan, Farhan Akhtar, Abhay Deol, Katrina Kaif, Kalki Koechlin

 The film isn't as simplistic as it seems and each character has a back story and internal conflicts that surface intermittently between thrill-seeking stunts, sugary love, drunk talking and some seriously childish pranks.
 What is aesthetic in this film apart from the charming Spanish countryside is that scenes which would usually be served with heightened melodrama are quite well contained and subtle, yet convey the emotion.

 The music is hummable but the choreography usually finds Abay Deol playing the part of 'Senorita'.
 Farhan's comic timing is immaculate but his shayari is cocaine-infused and like a soft murmuring background score it could lull you to sleep.
 Kalki is deliciously annoying as her character required her to be and Katrina's performance doesn't make or break this film.
-The film's overall humour quotient is not very high and is mostly situational and there are usually more people laughing on the screen than in the audience.

 In a tasteful manner, ZNMD has managed to do for Spain, what 'Dil Chahta Hai' did for Goa, beautifully selling the beaches, babes, tomatoes, tortillas and thrilling adventure sports.
 Spaniards should only be cautious that this tourism AV doesn't do to their country what the malls did to the mills of Lower Parel.
 Do I hear McTacos?